yasminekamal/laravel-lab/README.md

 3. show all posts
 4. show deleted posts and restore them
 5. only update and delete your own posts
+6. Api routes for crud operations and you can test it using any end point like postman
+7. using sanctum to authunticate user acess posts through api

 pictures from the app: